Aylur/astal/docs/getting-started/supported-languages.md

 ## C

-I don't recommend using C as it requires quite a lot of boilerplate.
+I don't recommend using C as it requires quite a lot of boilerplate, both for build step and code.

 Examples: